adrienbrault/instructrice/README.md

   - Automatic generation for [PSL][psl]\\[Type][psl_type]
   - Provide your own schema
 - [symfony/serializer][sf_serializer] integration to deserialize LLMs outputs
 - Streaming first/only.
-Partial JSON parsing/deserialization.
+- Correctly parses/deserializes incomplete JSON during streaming.
 - A set of pre-configured LLMs with the best settings.
-Just set your API keys and try the different models.
-No need to know about json mode, function calling, etc.
+  - Just set your API keys and try the different models.
+  - No need to know about json mode, function calling, etc.

 ## Installation and Usage